 The squared unpolarized and helicity-polarized matrix elements are given by

-Again, the more complicated structure of the unpolarized and longitudinal propagators in this gauge lead to more complicated squared matrix elements.
+The more complicated squared matrix elements reflect the more complicated structure of propagators in this gauge.
 However, judicious choices of $n^\mu$ can simplify expressions.
-For example: with a light-light reference vector, $n_{\rm LL}^2=0$ and many prefactors above either reduce to unity or vanish altogether.
-We draw particular attention to $\mathcal{O}[q^4/(q\cdot n)^4]$ terms, which become highly suppressed in high-energy limits.
+For example: with the light-light reference vector $n_{\rm LL}^2=0$ many prefactors above reduce to unity or vanish altogether.
+We draw particular attention to $\mathcal{O}[q^4/(q\cdot n)^4]\sim \mathcal{O}(q^4/E_V^4)$ terms, which become highly suppressed in high-energy limits.

 With the absence of a scalar amplitude, the net polarization interference reduces to a single source: transverse-longitudinal interference.
 Direct computation shows